drAgon-235/SpiritualGuide01/README.md

 The design of the 'backside of the card deck' is a freepik from: [freepik.com](https://www.freepik.com/free-vector/hand-drawn-mystical-tarot-mobile-wallpaper_21862417.htm)

 ### Design of Tarot Deck - Rider Waite Deck
-(despite this being just a project for my own learning purposes, I have to observe the legal aspects)

 The "Rider-Waite" Tarot Deck is the most popular one since over 100 years.
 It is no more protected by any copyrights, which usually expire after 70 years.